Megalania: Phylogeny

 Several studies have attempted to establish the phylogenetic position of megalania within the Varanidae.
 An affinity with the perentie (Varanus giganteus), Australia's largest living lizard, has been suggested based on skull-roof morphology.
 The most recent comprehensive study proposes a sister-taxon relationship with the large Komodo dragon (Varanus komodoensis) based on neurocranial similarities, with the lace monitor (Varanus varius) as the closest living Australian relative.
 Conversely, the perentie is considered more closely related to Gould's monitor and the Argus monitor.

 Size

 The lack of complete or nearly complete fossil skeletons has made it difficult to determine the exact dimensions of megalania.
 Early estimates placed the length of the largest individuals at 7 m, with a maximum weight of approximately 600–620 kg.
-In 2002, Stephen Wroe considerably downsized megalania, suggesting a maximum length of 4.5 m and a weight of 331 kg with averages of 3.45 m and 97–158 kg, decrying the earlier maximum length estimate of 7 m as exaggerations based on flawed methods.
-In 2009, however Wroe joined other researchers in raising the estimate to at least 5.5 m and 575 kg.
+In 2002, Stephen Wroe considerably downsized megalania, suggesting a maximum total length of 4.5 m and a weight of 331 kg with average total lengths of 3.45 m and 97–158 kg, decrying the earlier maximum length estimate of 7 m as exaggerations based on flawed methods.
+In 2009, however, Wroe joined other researchers in raising the estimate to at least 5.5 m and 575 kg.